wessenstam/coreworkshop/lab_manage_workloads/lab_manage_workloads.rst

 Takeaways
 +++++++++

-- In this lab you got to experience first hand how AHV provides a complete set of tools and actions that can be done manage the VMs in the cluster.
+- In this lab you got to experience first hand how AHV provides a complete set of tools and actions that can be done to manage the VMs in the cluster.
-- It is possible to register an ESXI cluster to Prism and be able to perform some of the basic VM management tasks right from Prism as well.
+- It is possible to register an ESXi cluster (via vCenter) to Prism and be able to perform some of the basic VM management tasks right from Prism as well.